revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-5.If a function doesn’t have a return statement at the end of the function, is it valid in python?
+5. If a function doesn’t have a return statement at the end of the function, is it valid in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- If there is no return statement appears in a function definition, control automatically returns to the calling function after the last statement of the called function is executed.
+- If there is no return statement that appears in a function definition, the control automatically returns to the calling function after the last statement of the called function is executed.
-- It will returns `None` if the function doesn't have a return statement.
+- It will return `None` if the function doesn't have a return statement.

 </details>

 ---

-6.Consider we have list is A= [1,4,6,7,9,66,4,94], you want to get output for A[3].
-How will you help to get the output of the above list.
+6. Consider we have a list A= [1,4,6,7,9,66,4,94], and you want to get output for A[3].
+How will you get the output of the above list?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

 - We have this list A= [1,4,6,7,9,66,4,94] and want to get the output for A[3].
-For that we can use indexing.
+For that, we can use indexing.
-- In python using indexing we can get particular value.
+- In python, using indexing, we can get a particular value.
-- To get the output of particular index use the below code,
+- To get the output of a particular index, use the below code,

 ```python
 A= [1,4,6,7,9,66,4,94]